-For quintuple wakes it can be seen that already the free flow wind shear is predicted too small.
-As the free flow is a part of the modelled wake the same is also present in the wake model result.
+For the single and quintuple wake cases it can be seen that the wind shear is modelled too small already the free flow.
+As the free flow is a part of the modelled wake this is also present in the wake model result.